 Note: The Alabama State Department of Education requires applicants for the Class A Secondary Certificate to submit proof of one year of successful experience as a teacher or school administrator within five years immediately preceding the date the certificate is to bear.

 The following sectional notations apply for SED 651, 652 and 654: (L) Language Arts, (M) Mathematics, (S) Science, (O) Social Science, (Q) Traffic Safety.

-- 609. First Year Teacher Project (5).
-Pr., Departmental approval.
+- 605. Teaching in Secondary Schools (5).
+Pr., Department approval.